barryclark/jekyll-now/_posts/2018-12-16-FakeNewsSpark.md

 2. Partition the data set into K sections
 3. For each unique section

-⋅⋅⋅Use the unique section as the test set
+* Use the unique section as the test set

-⋅⋅⋅Use the remaining data as the training set
+* Use the remaining data as the training set

-⋅⋅⋅Fit the model on the training data and evaluate on the test set.
+* Fit the model on the training data and evaluate on the test set.

-⋅⋅⋅Retain the evaluation metric and discard model.
+* Retain the evaluation metric and discard model.

 4. Summarize the performance of the model using the set of evaluation metrics obtained.